codophilic/LearnSpring/Spring Security.md

 </dependency>
 ```

-- Below is the Spring configuration using Java beans, this is like a spring-servlet.xml
+- Below is the Spring configuration using Java beans, this is like a spring-servlet.xml like we have seen in [Spring MVC](https://github.com/codophilic/LearnSpring/blob/main/Spring%20MVC.md)

 ```
 package security;